CBD for Acne: Can CBD Treat Keratosis Pillaris?

 Gently exfoliating without hurting or aggravating the issue is the key to eliminating dead skin and unplugging the hair follicles.
 Use natural, gentle exfoliants to exfoliate dead skin cells and aid in the skin's ability to retain moisture, such as sea salt, which has anti-inflammatory effects.
 Avoid using rough washes because they might worsen the issue by causing tiny skin tears.

-You can make your own DIY scrub by combining sea salt and natural honey.
+You can make your DIY scrub by combining sea salt and natural honey.
 To increase its skin-benefitting properties, you can mix additional components like jojoba oil, coconut oil, CBD for acne, rose oil, etc. Gently apply this mixture to the afflicted region, then rinse with warm water.

 Although a scrub that smooths the skin provides immediate satisfaction, experts concur that chemical exfoliation, which utilises acids to dissolve dead skin gradually, is the most effective method for treating keratosis pilaris.
 Topical lotions, creams, or serums containing glycolic acid, lactic acid, salicylic acid, or urea are options for chemical exfoliation.
 Retinol or a prescription-strength retinoid can work wonders for some folks.
-In fact, using CBD for acne and inflammation is particularly beneficial as it soothes mild inflammation that often occurs after exfoliation.
+Using CBD for acne and inflammation is particularly beneficial as it soothes mild inflammation that often occurs after exfoliation.

 But remember that maintaining control of KP requires a strict programme of moisturising and exfoliating.
 When the creams are applied consistently, the skin will become smoother, and eventually, the redness around the bumps will fade, but if therapy is stopped, the bumps will return.